Dick Howell: 1924 Paris Olympics

-As a 20-year-old at the 1924 Olympics, he swam for the gold-medal-winning American relay team in the men's 4×200-meter freestyle relay.
+As a 20-year-old at the July, 1924 Olympics, he swam for the gold-medal-winning American relay team in the men's 4×200-meter freestyle relay, though he did not swim in the event final, and was not awarded a gold medal, in conformance with the 1924 Olympic rules.
 After swimming in the preliminary heats and semifinals and helping the American relay team qualify for the final, he was replaced by Johnny Weissmuller.
 In the semifinals he was a member of the team that set a new world record of 9:59.4, breaking the ten-minute barrier in the event for the first time.
+One of his teammates on the 4×200 Olympic relay team was Ralph Breyer who had swum with him at Northwestern.

-Howell also competed in the men's 1,500-meter freestyle; he qualified for the semi-finals but did not advance.
+Howell also competed in the 1924 Olympic men's 1,500-meter freestyle; he qualified for the semi-finals with a 22:48.2 but did not advance.